 - Mustard – yellow mustard works fine.
 Use dijon mustard if you want to be fancy.

-- Black salt – Also called kala namak.
-This has a sulfur taste that will give these an eggy flavor.
+- Black salt - Also called kala namak.
+This has a sulfur taste that will give these an egg flavor.
 This is a must have in this recipe.
-You can buy this online or at an Indian grocery store.
+You can buy black salt online or at an Indian grocery store.

-- Garlic powder, onion powder and paprika for garnish
+- Garlic powder, onion powder and paprika for garnish.
+You can also add dill or sweet relish to the tofu potato mixture filling.

 🔪 Directions

-Step one – First boil the potatoes whole, then let them cool completely.
+Step one - First step to this easy recipe is to boil the potatoes whole, in a large pot of water then let them cool completely.
 Using hot potatoes will be difficult to work with and they will fall apart easier.
-It’s best to let them completely cool overnight in a fridge.
+It's best to let them completely cool overnight in a fridge.

-Step three – Take a small spoon and cut out a small portion of the potato.
-Roughly chop up the section you took out of the potato and put it in a large mixing bowl.
+Step two - After the whole potatoes have cooled, cut them in half.
+Sprinkle the potato halves with a pinch of black salt.
+Take a small spoon or small melon baller and cut out a small portion of the potato flesh.
+Roughly chop up the section you took out of the potato and put it in a medium bowl.

-Step four – First press the tofu for at least 15 minutes to get excess water out.
+Step three - Pat the tofu dry with a paper towel then press it for 15 minutes to get excess water out.
 You can use a heavy pan or to make it easier, use a tofu press.
 Use code DAMNTASTY for 10% off.
+Crumble it up

-Step five – So in a mixing bowl, add the tofu, potato chunks, vegan mayonnaise, mustard, garlic powder, onion powder and black salt.
+Step five - Add the vegan mayonnaise, mustard, garlic powder, onion powder and Indian black salt.
 Mix well.
-Then take the filling and add it into the pockets you dug out of the potatoes.
-Top with paprika and enjoy!

 👩🍳 Expert tips